AdityaGM358/GYM-FRNT-END2/README.md

 # GYM-FRNT-END2
-Gym Subscription Website
+Gym Subscription Website:
-Welcome to the Gym Subscription Website repository!
+Welcome to the GYM-FRNT-END2 repository!
 This repository contains a front-end design project for a gym subscription website.
 The website aims to provide a visually appealing and user-friendly interface for users to explore and engage with various gym subscription options.

-Description
+Description:
 The Gym Subscription Website project focuses on creating an attractive and intuitive user interface for a gym membership platform.
 Although it is a front-end design project, it offers a solid foundation for building a fully functional website by integrating with a back-end and a database of your choice.

 The website design is centered around promoting gym membership plans, highlighting their features, and encouraging users to sign up.
 The user interface is designed to be responsive, ensuring a seamless experience across different devices and screen sizes.

-Key Components
+Key Components:
 Landing Page: The landing page serves as the gateway to the website, providing an overview of the gym's offerings and enticing users to explore further.

 Membership Plans: The website showcases various gym membership options, including different durations, pricing tiers, and benefits.
 Users can compare the plans and select the one that suits their needs.